Network Plan Part 1 - Introduction, Chronology, Monitoring Sites

 In 1966 the Legislature responded to the increasing pollution levels by restructuring the administrative authority into the Department of Health, under which the Division of Air Resources was created.
 Major legislation was also introduced to provide increased efficacy of rules and regulations.
 That year also marked the severe New York City Thanksgiving holiday air pollution episode brought upon by a temperature inversion that lasted through the weekend.

 By the time when the first Earth Day was held in 1970, it had become apparent that pollution abatement strategies in place were inadequate, and air quality-along with water quality and solid waste-became cornerstones of the emerging U.S. environmental conscience.
-The 1970 Clean Air Act Extension, along with the establishment of the U.S. Environmental Protection Agency in that same year, were defining moments in the history of air quality in this country.
+The 1970 Clean Air Act Extension, and the establishment of the U.S. Environmental Protection Agency in that same year, were defining moments in the history of air quality in this country.

 Another development which has had a major effect on air pollution control in New York State was the creation of the Department of Environmental Conservation in 1970.
 The Division of Air Resources was transferred to the new Department and its administrative functions restructured and streamlined.
 Nine new regional offices were established to carry out responsibilities relating to pollution control of sources within their respective part of the State.